 After an accident, it is of utmost importance to seek immediate medical assistance, and follow instructions given by doctors and medical professionals treating your injuries.
 A medical report will be imperative during the case and helps outline the injuries suffered for the victim.
 After a victim has sought out medical attention, it is important to discuss the facts of the case with an experienced Austin motorcycle attorney.
 Speaking with an attorney shortly after an accident will help ensure the facts are recollected clearly.
 Our lawyers can then begin to perform research and establish the facts of the case.

-Accidents can’t always be avoided, but being aware of these leading causes of motorcycle crashes can aid in your safety while riding.
+Motorcycle accidents can’t always be avoided, but being aware of these leading causes of motorcycle crashes can aid in your safety while riding.
 Some of the common causes of motorcycle accidents are:

 Insurance companies will do whatever is necessary to pay the least amount of money to you or your family for a motorcycle accident.
 Because Texas follows a modified comparative fault rule, if an insurer can find you more than 50% at fault then you will not receive compensation.
 If you are found to be less than 50% at fault, then the compensation you are awarded will be reduced by your percentage of fault.
 An attorney with experience handling Texas motorcycle accident claims will be knowledgeable of the challenges that come with proving fault.
 Serious injuries can occur in motorcycle accidents including (but not limited to) traumatic brain injuries, spinal cord injuries, and in some cases, wrongful deaths.
 Our personal injury attorneys will conduct their own investigation in order to obtain evidence on your behalf.
 Hiring an attorney will alleviate you from the stress of dealing with an insurance company and will help hold negligent parties responsible.
 Our law firm will help guide our clients through the complicated claim process and, if needed, file a lawsuit.